I’ve come to realize now that there are two very important things artists need to do to improve their chances of making it in this business.

-It’s important for you to foster connections with people around you, because let’s face it: It’s extremely hard to succeed in the music world alone.
+It’s important for you to foster connections with people around you because let’s face it: It’s extremely hard to succeed in the music world alone.

-When you are able to expand the amount of people you surround yourself with, you also expand potential work opportunities, resources, fan base and network connections to spaces outside of your own personal bubble.
+When you are able to expand the number of people you surround yourself with, you also expand potential work opportunities, resources, fan base and network connections to spaces outside of your own personal bubble.

 More importantly, having a community that you are close to and can confide in with through struggles is a lifesaver.
-Creating a career as a musician is tough, so having a good support system through community can be a great resource in the long term.
+Creating a career as a musician is tough, so having a good support system through the community can be a great resource in the long term.

 Give to the Community First (It’s Not About You)

 It’s very important to understand that being community-oriented means you’re not just there to serve yourself and self promote your music.
 It’s a common mistake musicians have where they are just thinking about themselves.
-You need to be a supporter and contributor first to build the trust and respect within a community.
+You need to be a supporter and contributor first to build trust and respect within a community.

 It’s not about what the community can do for you, but what can you do for the community, to help both sides grow and benefit.